 Public transportation agencies in the U.S. are on the cusp of a human resources crisis.
 75 percent of current employees are expected to reach retirement age within 10 years.
 These agencies face a monumental challenge attracting and retaining new talent to not only backfill current roles, but to help these entities evolve and expand to meet changing transportation needs.

 Our experts design and deploy performance-based HR service delivery models that provide both strategic support and reduce the overall risk and cost of managing talent.
 By improving HR policies, procedures, and processes, our work increases safety, optimizes customer service, engages employees, and ensures that critical talent is available across the organization.

 Complex Program Implementation

-North Highland uses a proven Adaptive Strategy Development approach to help transit and transportation clients articulate and fulfill short and long-term goals – from ideation to iterative implementation.
+Through our Futures practice, we help organizations plan for a range of possibilities, ensuring the resilience of people, processes, and technologies – to help shape an advantageous future state for their business and customers.
+We then use a proven Adaptive Strategy Development approach to help transit and transportation clients articulate and fulfill their commercial, financial, and operational goals – both short and long-term.
 We help clients develop the mental muscle needed to innovate and challenge the status quo so that strategic plans are not static documents, but rather living blueprints that encourage rapid changes based on unforeseen or changing business conditions.

 Aligning Technology with Strategy